Information Technology Manager 2

 We provide superior benefits, competitive salaries and place where people truly believe in what they are doing.
 We’re committed in bringing passion and customer focus to all those with whom we interact.

-The Bureau of Enterprise Systems and Technology (BEST), is seeking a motivated Cloud Architect (IT Manager 2) to join us in our Enterprise Architect Unit.
-As a cloud architect, you are a self-starter with strong collaboration skills.
-You will determine detailed technical directions for integrating state systems with cloud based technologies.
+The Bureau of Enterprise Systems and Technology (BEST), is seeking an expert and efficient Solution Architect (IT Manager 2) to join us in our Enterprise Architect Unit.
+As a solution architect, you are a self-starter with strong collaboration skills.

 Location: 55 Farmington Avenue, Hartford, CT